 Construction at Dunlop Park commenced in mid-August and was completed in mid-December 2019.

 Construction at Bill Lamond Park commenced in late August 2019 and was completed in October 2019.

 About the project

-Council has investigated implementation of stormwater harvesting and reuse measures at three sports fields across Brisbane as part of the sports field water activation project.
+In 2017 and 2018, Council completed construction of stormwater harvesting and reuse measures at three sports fields across Brisbane as part of the sports field water activation project.